kchen023/credit-risk-model-probability-of-default/README.md

-# Credit-Strategy---Probability-of-Default-Estimation-in-Reduced-Form-and-Structural-Models
-Explore quantitative credit risk modeling on probability of default, and derive credit strategy based on model vs. market implication.
-Follow CFA Level III bottom-up credit strategy, reduced form model (logistic regression) and structural model (Geometric Motion) are applied, along with Monte Carlo simulation and credit recovery assumptions.

-# Quantitative Credit Strategy: Econometric Modeling & Structural Simulation
+# Bottom-Up Credit Strategy: Reduced Form Credit Model & Structural Credit Model
 ### Project Overview
-This repository implements a complete exercise on credit risk modeling - estimating probability of default and derive long/short strategy based on model results vs. market-implied result.
+This repository implements a complete exercise on credit risk modeling on probability of default and derive long/short strategy based on model results vs. market-implied result.

 Explictly in the industry, bottom-up credit strategy defines the universe of eligible bonds, then categorize the eligible universe into different groups, and then relative value analysis is employed to find bonds that are relatively undervalued or overvalued.